 There are different laws governing certain prescription medications.
-Sometimes substances that are legal in the U.S. can be illegal abroad.
+Sometimes substances that are legal in the United States can be illegal abroad.
 Check with On Call International to verify whether your prescription is permitted in the destination country.
 If not, consult with your physician.

 Alcohol & Drug Use

 Drug use is not advised at any time.
-The United States Embassy will not assist if an arrest is made because of illegal substances.
+The U.S. Embassy will not assist you are arrested because of illegal substances.

 Alcohol consumption and alcohol content can vary from country to country.
 In some locations, the consumption of alcohol is not permitted at all.
 Some areas may not permit women to drink in public.
 Be aware of any religious holidays, cultural norms, and laws about alcohol consumption.

 Make yourself aware of the cultural norms when it comes to alcohol consumption.
 Ask yourself a few questions: